Professor - Director, Bauer College PhD Programs

 Prior to his academic career, Dr. Hong worked as an analyst at a leading investment bank and as a language specialist for the International Olympics Committee.
 Besides research and teaching as a faculty member, Dr. Hong serves as an advisor or research scientist for a number of companies, including Lyft, Freelancer, Magene, fits.me, Summer, Ports America, and Picmonic.
 In his spare time, Dr. Hong enjoys reading books, writing codes, and he is a famed mechanical keyboard designer and collector.

-- Design and Evaluation of IT-based Markets and Business Models: Digital Economy, Digital Platforms, Online Markets, E-Procurement, FinTech, Open Innovation
+- Design and Evaluation of IT-based Markets and Business Models: Digital Economy, Digital Platforms, Online Markets, E-Procurement, FinTech, Open Innovation, Live Streaming

-- Societal Impact and Business Value of Information Technology: Future of Work, Sharing Economy, Gig Economy, IT Labor, Labor Economics
+- Societal Impact and Business Value of Information Technology: Future of Work, Sharing Economy, Gig Economy, IT Labor, Monitoring Technologies, Business Value of Analytics

-- Human-AI Interaction and Business Analytics: Human-AI Interaction, Bot Design & Regulation, Social Media Analytics, Recommender Systems
+- Human-AI Interaction and Business Analytics: Human-AI Interaction, Bot Design & Regulation, Social Media Analytics, Recommender Systems, Measuring novelty and creativity

 - Preferred Methodologies: Field Experiments, Lab Experiments, Econometrics, Machine Learning, Deep Learning